wangxiaoyunanne/docs/source/hive_louvain.html.md

 We compare against serial CPU and OpenMP implementations; both are Gunrock's CPU reference routines.
 PNNL's results and previous published works are also referenced, to make sure the resulting modularities and running times are sane.

 - **Modularity** The modularities have some variation from different implementations, mostly within +/- 0.05.
-On small graphs, the GPU implementation sees some modularity drops; on large graphs, the GPU implementation is most likely to yield modularity at least as good as the serial implementation, if not better.
+On small graphs, the GPU implementation sees some modularity drops; on large graphs, the GPU implementation is more likely to yield modularity at least as good as the serial implementation.
+The larger the graph is, the better relative modularity is expected from Gunrock, as compared to the serial implementation.
 As mentioned in the output section, that variation could be caused by concurrent movement of vertices.
 Small graphs could suffer more than larger graphs, as movements to a community have a higher chance to happen concurrently.

-- **Running time** Overall, the Gunrock implementation is 2x to 5x faster than previous work on GPU.
-Our OMP implementation is a bit faster than PNNL's, and much faster than previous work using multiple CPU threads.
-The sequential CPU is an order faster than previous sequential CPU work.
-Comparing across different Gunrock implementations, the GPU is not always the fastest: on small graphs, GPU could actually be slower, caused by GPU kernel overheads and hardware underutilization; so for small graphs, the OpenMP implementation may be a better choice.
+- **Running time** Overall, the Gunrock implementation is 2x to 5x faster than previous work on GPU (Naim 2017, Cheong 2013).
+Our OMP implementation is a bit faster than PNNL's, and much faster than previous work using multiple CPU threads (Lu 2015, Naim 2016).
+The sequential CPU is an order faster than previous sequential CPU work (Naim 2017, Naim 2016, Blondel 2008, Cheong 2013, Lu 2015).
+Comparing across different Gunrock implementations, the GPU is not always the
+fastest: on small graphs, GPU could actually be slower, caused by GPU kernel overheads and hardware underutilization; so for small graphs, the OpenMP implementation may be a better choice.
+Gunrock's GPU implementation particaully runs slower than OpenMP for mesh-like graphs, in which every vertex only has a very small neighbor list; the parallel formulation Gunrock uses does not work well on this kind of graphs.

 Published results (timing and modularity) from previous work are summarized in the [louvain_results.xlsx]( attachments/louvain/louvain_results.xlsx "Louvain